The Tiffany Yellow Diamond

 Also known as The Tiffany Yellow, The Tiffany is one of the largest fancy vivid, yellow diamonds in the world.
 It has been described as one of the finest examples of its kind ever seen.

-For virtually all of the time since it was first purchased, by Tiffany & Co., almost 120 years ago, it has been displayed, for the pleasure of the many who have come to see it, at Tiffany’s prestigious head office address, on 5th Avenue, in New York.
+For virtually all of the time since it was first purchased, by Tiffany & Co. over 120 years ago, it has been displayed, for the pleasure of the many who have come to see it, at Tiffany’s prestigious head office address, on 5th Avenue, in New York.

 Following its discovery, it was shipped to its owners in France where it was subsequently purchased by the head of Tiffany & Co. in Paris on behalf of the US parent company.

 In 1879, after a year of studying, it was cut in Paris under the supervision of the noted gemologist George F. Kunz.
 The result was a 128.5 carat, cushion shaped, canary-yellow diamond, the largest cut diamond of that colour ever known.